 So no, it is not just a management issue, it is everyone’s responsibility to look after themselves and to look after each other.

-If you are interested in finding out more about how to support your employees then I would love to connect.
+Call me to finding out more about how to support your employees then I would love to connect.

 Here’s my calendar link to make finding time easy.